mgmarlow/highlights/README.md

 ## Notes

-> You�re a passive observer and it is all moving by you boringly in a frame.
+> You're a passive observer and it is all moving by you boringly in a frame.

 Highlight (Yellow): Page 4

 > Instead you spend your time being aware of things and meditating on them.
-On sights and sounds, on the mood of the weather and things remembered, on the machine and the countryside you�re in, thinking about things at great leisure and length without being hurried and without feeling you�re losing time.
+On sights and sounds, on the mood of the weather and things remembered, on the machine and the countryside you�re in, thinking about things at great leisure and length without being hurried and without feeling you're losing time.

 Highlight (Yellow): Page 6
 ```